Angers: Since 1800

 During the 19th century, the city was deeply influenced by the urban transformations in Paris.
 The city traditionally had a somewhat sombre appearance from the quantity of local slate used in construction but many quarters were gradually destroyed, redeveloped, or rebuilt on the Parisian model.
 The city wall, which formed a square around the old city core, was demolished around 1850 and replaced by wide boulevards.
 New districts of the city were also opened up on the opposite bank of the river.

+The Hôtel de Ville (City Hall) was officially opened as a municipal building on 23 September 1823.

 In 1849, the Angers-Saumur railway was built; it was extended to Nantes two years later.
 When completed, the line connected Paris to the Atlantic coast.

 In 1850, a catastrophic failure of the Angers Bridge suspension bridge caused the deaths of over 200 soldiers.
 The disaster inhibited the construction of suspension bridges in France for two decades.
 The accident was mainly caused by soldiers' lilting march which created resonance in the bridge structure.

 In 1875, a "free faculty" was created.
 It was soon assimilated to the medieval Angevin University (Universitas Andegavensis), which had been dissolved during the French Revolution.
 The new faculty was canonically erected as the Catholic University of Angers (Université catholique d'Angers) by Pope Pius IX in 1879.
 However, in 1890, a law prohibited private institutions of higher education from calling themselves "universities".
 The institution was then renamed the "Free Faculty of Angers" (Faculté libre d'Angers), although it kept its original name on an informal basis.
 At the beginning of the 20th century, two higher education establishments, specializing in agriculture and commercial sciences, were opened.

 During the first half of the 20th century, several Art Nouveau and Art Deco buildings were constructed, such as the Nouvelles Galeries, the Hotel des Postes, Hotel Continental, the Alcazar and the Maison bleue.